-D is an entrepreneur who wears glasses, is smart, polite, and kind.
-He is perceived as geek by those who do not know him.
+D' is an entrepreneur who wears glasses.
+He is smart, polite, and kind.
+He is perceived as a geek by those who do not know him.

 D' had already conducted negotiations with a number of individuals and companies and was almost always treated poorly as a negotiator.

-This prejudice has always stood by him.
+This prejudice has always helped him.
 In the end, all negotiations ended with an achievement for him.

 Another example of a well-known entrepreneur:

 Stef Wertheimer built a thriving company by any measure, and in his book, The Habit of Labor, he explained the importance of respecting those who are different.

 The entrepreneur reveals an openness to the environment and to others.
 This openness is a pond for identifying opportunities in places others don't see opportunities.

 Alertness for identifying opportunity stems from that openness to the environment and to things that are different.
-Sometimes a combination of the familiar and one characteristic of the environment or a different field creates an opportunity for a new project.
+Sometimes combining something familiar with another aspect of the environment or a different field, creates an opportunity for a new venture.

 An example of recognition of the need for openness

-"...
-But even peacocks eventually understand that the whole world doesn't revolve around their blue feathers.
-To Aharoni, it happened when he filmed one of the episodes of the program Through Food with Gavri Banai, which visited the homes of people in many communities of the country to cook with them.
+"'Even peacocks eventually understand that the whole world doesn't revolve around their blue feathers.'
+To Aharoni, it happened when he filmed one of the episodes of the program Through Food with Gavri Banai, in which they visited homes of people in many communities of the country to cook with them.

-Banai and he were invited to the home of Indian origin family in Ramle.
+He and Banai were invited to a home of Indian origin family in Ramle.
 The woman made sweet dumplings and said to him, 'Please, add Cardamom.'